-- a) The claim for compensation filed by the applicant/ complainant in Form 'B' under Sections 12, 14, 18 and 19 read with Section 71 of the RERA Act is partly allowed. - b) The respondent/ promoter is liable to pay compensation of ₹1,00,000/-(Rupees One Lakh only) to the applicant/ complainant for incorrect and false statement of amenities under Section 12 read with Sections 19(4), 71 and 72 of the RERA Act within 60 (sixty) days from the date of this Order. - c) The respondent/ promoter is directed to pay compensation to the applicant/ complainant in the amount of ₹2,00,000/- (Rupees Two Lakhs only) under Section 19(4) read with Sections 71 and 72 for violation of Section 14 (2) (ii) of the RERA Act for alteration of the sanctioned building plan and
+- a) The claim for compensation filed by the applicants/ complainants in Form 'B' under Sections 12, 14, 18 and 19 read with Section 71 of the RERA Act is partly allowed. - b) The respondent/ promoter is liable to pay to the applicants/ complainants compensation of ₹1,00,000/- (Rupees One Lakh only) for incorrect and false statement of amenities under Section 12 read with Sections 19(4), 71 and 72 of the RERA Act within 60 (sixty) days from the date of this Order.

-- construction of one additional floor without consent of the 2/3rd allottees of the project within 60 (sixty) days from the date of this Order. - d) The respondent/ promoter is directed to pay the applicant/ complainant compensation in the amount of ₹1,00,000/- (Rupees One Lakh only) under Section 19(4) read with Sections 71 and 72 for violation of Section 4 (2) (h) of the RERA Act within 60 (sixty) days from the date of this Order. - e) The respondent/ promoter is directed to pay the applicant/ complainant compensation amounting to ₹30,000/- (Rupees Thirty Thousand only) under Section 19(4) read with Sections 71 and 72 of the RERA Act towards legal costs within 60 (sixty) days from the date of this Order. - f) The counter claim of the respondent/ promoter to recover the loss as compensation from the applicant/ complainant for delayed payment of pending dues and consideration along with statutory interest from the date it was due stands dismissed. - g) In default, the respondent/ promoter shall be liable to pay to the applicant/ complainant the said amounts of compensation under clauses (b) to (e) with interest as per Rule 18 of The Goa Real Estate (Regulation and Development) (Registration of Real Estate Projects, Registration of Real Estate Agents, Rates of interest and Disclosures on Website) Rules, 2017 the rate of interest payable by the promoter and the allottee shall be the State Bank of India highest Marginal Cost of Lending Rate plus two per cent.
+- c) The respondent/ promoter is directed to pay to the applicants/ complainants compensation in the amount of ₹2,00,000/- (Rupees Two Lakhs only) under Section 19(4) read with Sections 71 and 72 for violation of Section 14 (2) (ii) of the RERA Act for alteration of the sanctioned building plan and construction of one additional floor without consent of the 2/3rd allottees of the project within 60 (sixty) days from the date of this Order. - d) The respondent/ promoter is directed to pay to the applicants/ complainants compensation in the amount of ₹1,00,000/- (Rupees One Lakh only) under Section 19(4) read with Sections 71 and 72 for violation of Section 4 (2) (h) of the RERA Act within 60 (sixty) days from the date of this Order. - e) The respondent/ promoter is directed to pay to the applicants/ complainants compensation amounting to ₹30,000/- (Rupees Thirty Thousand only) under Section 19(4) read with Sections 71 and 72 of the RERA Act towards legal costs within 60 (sixty) days from the date of this Order. - f) The counter claim of the respondent/ promoter to recover the loss as compensation from the applicants/ complainants for delayed payment of pending dues and consideration along with statutory interest from the date it was due stands dismissed. - g) In default, the respondent/ promoter shall be liable to pay to the applicants/ complainants the said amounts of compensation under clauses (b) to (e) with interest as per Rule 18 of The Goa Real Estate (Regulation and Development) (Registration of Real Estate Projects, Registration of Real

+Estate Agents, Rates of interest and Disclosures on Website) Rules, 2017 the rate of interest payable by the promoter and the allottee shall be the State Bank of India highest Marginal Cost of Lending Rate plus two per cent.
 At present, such lending rate of interest is 8.75 per annum.
-Hence, the respondent/ promoter shall be liable to pay interest at the rate of 10.75% p.a. for every month of delay to the applicant/ complainant on the aforesaid compensatory amounts under clauses (b) to (e).
+Hence, the respondent/ promoter shall be liable to pay interest at the rate of 10.75% p.a. for every month of delay to the applicants/ complainants on the aforesaid compensatory amounts under clauses (b) to (e).